andboson/http-echo-logger/README.md

 # http-cli-echo-logger

-A simple http-web server logging incoming requests to stdout with simple http-interface.
+A simple http echo server for logging incoming requests

+* echo server
+* mock server
+* log requests to stdout
+* save and see requests in a browser
+* one binary file only

 ### Run locally